-Why have organizations faced shortages of PPE?
 The reasons are complex.
 Broadly speaking, no one knew a pandemic on this scale was coming.
 It has literally been a century since the last truly global health crisis.

-PPE PRODUCTION AN ESSENTIAL INDUSTRY
+IS PPE AN ESSENTIAL INDUSTRY?

-MOBILIZING THE INDUSTRY
+HOW IS THE INDUSTRY RESPONDING?

 - ISEA has made aware to leaders of the Strategic National Stockpile that attention must be paid to the Stockpile’s respirator shortage.
 The association fully supports the current SNS effort to acquire millions of surgical masks, N95 respirators and surgical N95 respirators.